 - Are you a frontline or essential worker?

 - Do you regularly encounter people or groups who are outside of your family unit?

 - Do you travel out of state or out of the country?

 Patient Vaccination FAQs

-What are the most common side effects of a mRNA COVID-19 vaccine?
+What are the most common side effects of a COVID-19 vaccine?

 The most common side effects of a COVID-19 vaccination are like symptoms of other vaccinations and include pain at the injection site (most common), fatigue, headache, muscle pain, chills, and fever.
 These symptoms are usually mild and resolve within one or two days and can be managed with acetaminophen or ibuprofen.
-Side effects appear to be more common after the second dose but can occur after both doses.
-Most volunteers in the study continued to perform their normal daily activities.
+Side effects appear to be more common after the second dose of Moderna or Pfizer but can occur after the first dose.
+These same side effects can occur after the J&J vaccine which is a single dose.
+Most people can continue to perform their normal daily activities.
 If you have symptoms lasting for more than three days, contact your primary care provider.